-A value of 'ignorespace' means to not enter lines which begin with a space or tab into the history list.
-A value of 'ignoredups' means to not enter lines which match the last entered line.
-A value of 'ignoreboth' combines the two options.
-Unset, or set to any other value than those above, means to save all lines on the history list.
+A colon-separated list of values controlling how commands are saved on the history list.
+If the list of values includes 'ignorespace', lines which begin with a space character are not saved in the history list.
+A value of 'ignoredups' causes lines which match the previous history entry to not be saved.
+A value of 'ignoreboth' is shorthand for 'ignorespace' and 'ignoredups'.
+A value of 'erasedups' causes all previous lines matching the current line to be removed from the history list before that line is saved.
+Any value not in the above list is ignored.
+If HISTCONTROL is unset, or does not include a valid value, all lines read by the shell parser are saved on the history list, subject to the value of HISTIGNORE.
 The second and subsequent lines of a multi-line compound command are not tested, and are added to the history regardless of the value of HISTCONTROL.